Samuel21002/HelsinkiCityBikeApp/README.md

 In case there is an issue with the SECRET_KEY not being found, you can generate one here *'https://djecrety.ir/*(https://djecrety.ir/).
 Add the generated key to the *settings.py* -file by replacing the old SECRET_KEY variable as such:

 eg. `SECRET_KEY = '<Your generated key here>'`

+## Testing

+You can run all project tests at once by typing 'python3 manage.py test' from the same folder manage.py is located in.
+To run specific tests for an app, type 'python3 manage.py test (*appname*).tests.(*TestClass*).(*methodname*)' eg. *'python3 manage.py csvimport test_csvimport_load_page'*.
+Alternatively you can leave out the method name to run all tests within a test class.
+The tests are meant to test the basic functionalities, like authentication, Django views (backend), Celery, returning JSON data to the front end plus page interaction using Selenium.

+Selenium uses '*chromedriver*' as its engine so you need Chrome installed on your local computer.
+Also make sure you are running tests in the Virtual Environment with Redis running.
+Also in settings.py, make sure Debug is *'True'* as it temporarily disables the CSRF middleware for testing purposes.

+Note!
+If you run all tests in one run, there might be some errors in the amount of database entries present in the database.

+# Final thoughts

+As the first beta-version of helsinkiCityBikeApp, this works pretty well, although more thorough testing will be necessary!
+Also, page performance seems to be an issue with large amounts of data, especially when deployed to Azure.
+However i am very pleased with the results!

 ENJOY!